What is a c-section?

 – Keep your leg raised and stand up very often.

-Don’t hesitate to ask for help when you will stand up the first time (cf article: how to stand up during pregnancy, follow the same advices)
+Don’t hesitate to ask for help when you will stand up the first time (cf video below, follow the same advices)

 Your scar is fragile: